Hamzenium/Find-My-Spot/README.md

   - Integrate real-time video feed for license plate detection.
   - Enhance GUI for batch processing of images.
   - Integrate map functionality to guide users to parking spaces.

----

-## Acknowledgements
-We faced significant challenges during the development process, from optimizing the ESP32 camera stream for real-time performance to integrating YOLOv5 for license plate detection.
-However, through perseverance and teamwork, we successfully delivered an MVP that showcases the potential of IoT and computer vision to solve real-world problems.